Corin Braga: Noctambulii

-Failed quests of paradise
+Failed quests for paradise and utopia

-Braga has written several volumes in French about the literary theme of the quest for finding paradise.
+In European comparative literature Braga has done extensive research on the topic of the failed quest of literary characters to find Paradise, Utopia or other sacred places on Earth, on which he has written five books in French.

 Two of these volumes are dedicated to the topic of the Paradise lost in European medieval literature.
 In the first volume, Le Paradis Interdit au Moyen Âge.
-I. La Quête Manquée de l’Éden Oriental, published in 2004, he studies the genesis of the myth of the Garden of Eden and various Christian versions of the failed quest of a divine garden prohibited after the original sin.
+I. La Quête Manquée de l'Éden Oriental, published in 2004, he studies the genesis of the myth of the Garden of Eden and various Christian versions of the failed quest of a divine garden prohibited after the original sin.
 In the second volume, Le Paradis Interdit au Moyen Âge.
 II.
-La Quête Manquée de l’Avalon Occidentale, published in 2006, he analyses a complementary corpus of legends, based on Celtic, especially Irish mythology.
+La Quête Manquée de l'Avalon Occidentale, published in 2006, he analyses a complementary corpus of legends, based on Celtic, especially Irish mythology.
 Reviewing the second volume in Revue de l'histoire des Religions, Anna Caiozzo, wrote that "the author's approach is a true synthesis of all the myths that have presided over the construction of an image of paradise on the eastern borders of the world as places both eschatological and promises of personal fulfillment."

-Du Paradis Perdu à l’Antiutopie aux XVIi^{e}-XVIII^{e} Siècles, which was published in 2010, was his next work on the topic.
+Du Paradis Perdu à l'Antiutopie aux XVIi^{e}-XVIII^{e} Siècles, which was published in 2010, was his next work on the topic.
 In it, Braga continued the analysis of the failed quests during the Renaissance era.
 He showed that Thomas More opened a new tradition, in which the Garden of God was supplemented by the City of Man.
 Utopia became thus a successor of the Terrestrial Paradise and of the Golden Age.
 In 2012, Braga wrote Les Antiutopies Classiques, in which he revisited the concept of utopia and utopianism, but this time "in terms of its most inauspicious feature: the destructive side of a literary imaginary society."

 In a fifth volume, entitled Pour Une Morphologie du Genre Utopique, published in 2018, Braga complements the historical investigation with a paradigmatic approach of the Utopian genre.
-Starting from the theory of possible worlds, he makes a typological distinction between four classes of utopias: outopias, eutopias, dystopias and antiutopias.
+Starting from the theory of possible worlds, and from the main instruments of "world-making" (separation, extrapolation, projection, reversal, reduction to absurd), Braga makes a typological distinction between four classes of the utopian genre: outopias (impossible good worlds), eutopias (possible good worlds), dystopias (possible bad worlds) and antiutopias (impossible bad worlds).